 Note: The above excerpt is taken from ASME B31.8S-2010 Managing System Integrity of Gas Pipelines.

-Gassco`s barrier integrity indicator:
+Gassco`s Barrier Integrity Indicator

 Gassco has in close cooperation with DNV (Det norske Veritas )developed and implemented a KPI model designed to control the risk of major accidents.
 The model is implemented at all installations within Gassco`s area of responsibility.
 All data collection is, for management monitoring purposes, summarized on a one page “dash board”.